mohabrabie/Person-Navigator/README.md

 # Person-Navigator
-this is a small Application to (view,Update,Delete,Insert) People from SQLlite DataBase
+this is a small Application to (view,Update,Delete,Insert) People from SQLlite DataBase Using JavaFX
 <table>
   <tr>
     <td><img src="1.png" width=450 height=350></td>